 What is a capital gain?

-A capital gain is what the tax law calls the profit you receive when you sell a capital asset, which is property such as stocks, bonds, mutual fund shares and real estate.
-This does not include your primary residence.
-Special rules apply to those sales.
+A capital gain is the profit you receive when you sell a capital asset, which is property such as stocks, bonds, mutual fund shares and real estate.
+Special rules apply to certain asset sales such as your primary residence.

 What's the difference between a short-term and long-term capital gain?

 What is the holding period?